 This is another one that I struggled with in the beginning.
 In my mind children simply need to learn obedience to their parents instruction.
 However, strong willed children don’t always operate this way.

-Sometimes it is okay to give them an option between two choices that you provide them to make them feel as if they have some say in the matter.
+Sometimes it is okay to give them an option between two choices that you provide to make them feel as if they have some say in the matter.

 Make Them Smile